 Villages provide welcome pit stops from the steep mountain roads, where here you will find locals still plying traditional crafts that originate from centuries before.
 Stalls selling delicate lace fabrics line the narrow streets of the southern village of Omodos.
 Whilst further north in Kakopetria, at the head of the fertile valley of Solea, the village track that leads up from the old watermill, hosts a colourful array of fresh and preserved fruit stalls.
 Now the Mylos Hotel and Restaurant, the old watermill is to be recommended for its succulent rainbow trout, and for the views which from the terrace restaurant are stunning.

-Travelling north west from Troodos towards the coast, Elias Lambides has created the Steni Museum of Village Life.
-This is a truly remarkable labour of love that is dedicated to the hardship suffered by the people of the village since it’s creation to the end of the Second World War.
-Here he has recreated scenes of traditional village life, comprised of collections that he has sought personally over a period of 30 years.
-His belief is that: “If you are poor you use your brain, but if you have everything you do nothing”.
-The survival of the museum is dependent on donations and the dedication of its founder.
-“I love these people and have dedicated this museum to them because they did so much for us”, he declares with great passion.
+Travelling north west from Troodos towards the coast, you’ll find the Steni Museum of Village Life.
+This is a truly remarkable labour of love that is dedicated to the hardship suffered by the people of the village since its creation to the end of the Second World War.
+The museum sets scenes of traditional village life, comprised of collections that have been curated over a period of 30 years.

 Cypriot cuisine offers no more tantalizing a treat for the taste buds than the massive medley of sample dishes that is known as a meze, and one of the most delectable meals on the menu.
 Consisting of a feast of as many as 30 small dishes ranging from savoury dips and vegetables to fish and meat recipes, it is in itself a social event, and highlights the diversity of Cypriot culture.